-Unless an awarded student is at or near the very top of the admit pool it will be rare that s/he will receive a merit scholarship that will bring the price down close to what s/he would have paid to be a resident student at their home state university.
+Unless an awarded student is at or near the very top of the admit pool it will be rare that s/he will receive a merit scholarship that will bring the price down close to their home state university.
 If costs and confidence building are issues, it might be a better deal to walk into a less expensive school with no pressure to keep a merit scholarship.

 How much does the merit scholarship fulfill need?

 It is common for college financial aid offices to send award letters that mention a need-based award as well as a merit-based award.
 These offices might be using the merit scholarship to fulfill part of all of a family’s financial need.
 If the school does this fairly, the merit scholarship might be used to fill gaps that might otherwise be filled through jobs or loans.
-If a school offers a financial aid package that includes a merit scholarship and a need-based scholarship be sure that your family will not need to borrow from any source other than the Federal Stafford Student Loan program, if a loan is necessary.
+If a school offers a financial aid package that includes a merit scholarship and a need-based scholarship be sure that your family will not need to borrow from any source other than the Federal Stafford Student Loan program.

 How much has this school increased tuition and fees in the past?

-It’s exciting to know that a college wants you so much, it is willing to offer a significant discount to encourage you to choose to enroll.
+It’s exciting to know that a college wants you so much, it is willing to offer a significant discount.
 But that discount, in the form of a merit scholarship, might come with other prices that a college-bound student will have to pay on the way to their degree.
 Its wise to get the answers to the important questions before committing to a school where you might be dependent on that award to help cover costs.